 Hone Heke Ngāpua was a Liberal Party Member of Parliament in New Zealand and was influential in the development of the Young Maori Party.
 Ngāpua helped to defuse the conflict of the Dog Tax War of 1897.
 He introduced a Native Rights Bill, some of which was incorporated into legislation passed in 1900.

 Kate Sheppard was the most prominent member of New Zealand’s women’s suffrage movement, and is the country’s most famous suffragette.
-Because New Zealand was the first country to introduce universal suffrage, Sheppard’s work had a considerable impact on women’s suffrage movements in other countries.
+As New Zealand was the first country to introduce universal suffrage, Sheppard’s work had a considerable impact on women’s suffrage movements in other countries.